 English Tudor Revival structures are typically two or three stories, with steeply pitched roofs, cross gables, and often have shingle or slate roofs that attempt to replicate the look of medieval thatching.
-English cottage structures will replicate this pattern, though they are often found in single-story versions.
+English cottage structures, generally the type found in Banning Park, will replicate this pattern, though they are often found in single-story versions.
 English Tudor Revival structures nearly always use half-timbering, stucco and masonry (often arranged in a herring bone pattern or using clinker bricks) while English Cottage structures may simply be stucco.
 Windows tend to be arranged singularly, may be casement or use hung sashes, and often utilize artful leaded glass patterns.
 Chimneys tend to be massive and integral to the overall look of the house.
 Porches are minimal consisting of simple archways and recesses.
 Doors are usually singular and may be rectangular or arched.